alexjunq/openbus/README.md

 #Openbus

-A framework for centralized logging that supports batch and real time ingestion and analysis of events.
+An open source framework for centralized logging and event management (batch and realtime).

 Openbus is currently splitted in the following subprojects:

- -  [openbus-broker](./openbus-broker): Messaging layer: based in [Apache Kafka](https://kafka.apache.org/).
+ -  [openbus-broker](./openbus-broker): Messaging layer. based in [Apache Kafka](https://kafka.apache.org/).
  -  [openbus-batch](./openbus-batch): Batch processes for ingestion and analysis.
 Based on [Hadoop](http://hadoop.apache.org/) and related technologies.
  -  [openbus-realtime](./openbus-realtime): Real time consumptiom and analysis of events.
 Based on [Storm] (http://storm-project.net/).